electrp/electrp.github.io/content/posts/nitelite-archetypes.md

 Along with rows and columns, the table contains metadata about the number of entities contained and the index of the first free entity, for faster insertion.
 First entity free could have been a free-list, but tables are generally small.

 The table itself contains a predefined number of rows, which correspond to entities.
 Each column refers to a unique component, as well as an extra column that stores an Entity reference object.
 Visually, the storage functions almost identically to an SQL table.
-The reason for the extra entity column will be explained next.
+The reason for the extra entity column will be explained later.

 | Table | Entity | Position    | Rotation   | Health |
 | ----- | ------ | ----------- | ---------- | ------ |